PuneethVP/Taxi_Analytics_in_New_york/README.md

-# Taxi Analytics in New york
+# Taxi Analytics in New york | Modern Data Engineering GCP Project
 Data Engineering ETL Pipeline for obtaining Taxi analytics by leveraging Google cloud storage and modern Data Engineering Tools such as Mage-AI for ETL and analytics using BigQuery  and Looker studio (GCP) for dashboard creation

-# Uber Data Analytics | Modern Data Engineering GCP Project

 ## Introduction